-Also on 21 June 2022, the UKHSA announced that gay and bisexual men at risk of MPX would also be able to access the vaccine.
-Further details will be announced shortly.
+On 21 June 2022, the UKHSA announced that gay and bisexual men at risk of mpox would also be able to access the vaccine.
+Some sexual health clinics are now providing vaccines.

 It is important to self-isolate if you develop symptoms and follow health care advice.